-Long Deep Breathing uses the full capacity of the lungs by engaging the lungs’ three chambers: abdominal or lower, chest or middle, and clavicular or upper.
+Long Deep Breathing uses the full capacity of the lungs by engaging the lungs’ three chambers: abdominal (lower), chest (middle), and clavicular (upper).
 Start by filling the abdomen, expanding the chest, and then finally lifting the upper ribs.
 Exhale by reversing, expelling the air from the top down.
 The last stage is to exhale from the abdominal region, pulling the navel point back towards the spine.
 If this is very challenging for you, practice on your spine so that you can feel and see the parts of your lungs in action.
-Master long deep breathing and master your self.
+Master Long Deep Breathing and master your self.

 Other important Pranayam

-There are many important pranayam in Kundalini Yoga, including Breath of Fire, Sitali Pranayam, Alternate Nostril Breathing, Left and Right Nostril Breathing, Cannon Breath, Segmented Breath, Lion Breath, Whistle Breath, Sitkari Pranayam and Vatskar Pranayam.
+There are many important pranayams in Kundalini Yoga, including Breath of Fire, Sitali Pranayam, Alternate Nostril Breathing, Left and Right Nostril Breathing, Cannon Breath, Segmented Breath, Lion Breath, Whistle Breath, Sitkari Pranayam, and Vatskar Pranayam.
 Discover them gradually as meditations on their own, or find them within Kundalini yoga kriya!

 Here’s a Breath of Fire instructional video:

 Sat Siri, who will be teaching at Golden Bridge’s Immersion Level 1 Teacher Training in India, says that her favorite pranayam is Sitali Pranayam.
 When asked why, she said, “Why??
 Hmm..
 So many reasons, so little time..
 Insert Indian head wobble!”
 Take a look at her favorite pranayam in the video below: